tejassoni/laravel-test-e2e-integration-assignment-3/README.md

     php artisan dusk
     ```

-    This command will execute your Dusk browser tests against the running Laravel application using ChromeDriver.
+    This command will execute your Dusk browser tests against the running Laravel application using ChromeDriver (as configured in `.env.dusk.local`).

 -   **Run Laravel Dusk (Terminal 3) for Firefox:**
     ```bash
     php artisan dusk --env=dusk.firefox
     ```
-    This command will execute your Dusk browser tests against the running Laravel application using Firefox.
+    This command will execute your Dusk browser tests against the running Laravel application using Firefox (as configured in `.env.dusk.firefox`).
-    **Note:** To use this, you'll need to create a `config/dusk.php` file and define the `firefox` environment connection, along with a `.env.dusk.firefox` file for specific Firefox driver settings.
-Refer to Dusk documentation for detailed multi-browser setup.
+    **Note:** To run tests with Firefox, you will also need to configure Dusk to use a custom driver for Firefox.
+This typically involves modifying `config/dusk.php` to define the 'firefox' connection and ensure GeckoDriver is running.

 ---